Lisburn and Castlereagh: Where History Meets Modern Growth

 Development

-Castlereagh City
+Lisburn & Castlereagh City Council

 “We’re at the crossroads where North-South and East-West meet in Northern Ireland.
-This offers significant advantages in terms of market access as a key business location,” said Paul McCormick, Head of Economic Development for Lisburn and Castlereagh City Council.
+This offers significant advantages in terms of market access as a key business location,” said Paul McCormick, Head of Economic Development for Lisburn & Castlereagh City Council.

 The district sits along the Dublin-Belfast Economic Corridor, providing seamless access to two capital cities and beyond, serving as a gateway for international trade.
 Businesses benefit from proximity to Belfast Harbour—Northern Ireland’s main port—and Dublin Port in the Republic of Ireland.
 Strong road and rail links further enhance connectivity, offering the area significant logistical advantages.